 - Accrual/deferral per debit=actual (Category: 4)

 Secondary Cost Elements in SAP are created in controlling module and have no relationship with the general ledger accounts.
-These secondary cost elements are created in controlling module for internal assignment within the module.
+These are created in controlling module for internal assignment within the module.

 Posting to these secondary cost elements does not have any impact on financial statements.
-Secondary cost elements are used to transfer costs within controlling without having any impact on FI module.
+These are used to transfer costs within controlling without having any impact on FI module.

 Followings are different categories of secondary cost elements in SAP;